leonardodls/chapter2-balance-sheet-parts/assets/public/LO1_Analyze_a_Transaction/03_Transaction_Obtain_Loan_from_Bank.md

 ## Investing Activities for a Business

 Rose Designs has secured sufficient cash from financing.
 The company is now able to purchase equipment and other long-term assets necessary for the operations of the business.
 The purchase of long-term assets is a type of investing activity.
 In purchasing these long-term assets, the business is investing in its future.
 It will now have the property, building, and equipment needed to provide services to its customers.

-Let’s look at several investing transactions of Rose Designs.
+Let’s look at several investing transactions of Rose Designs in further topics.